hyadamhuang/linearlinearmodel/README.md

 # How to run the Jupyter Notebook example

-1. Try the Jupyter Notebook file on Google Colab platform
+1. Try the Jupyter Notebook file (LinearLinearModel.ipynb) on Google Colab platform

 # How to run the MATLAB example code